thisisjonchen/mlnotes/README.md

 Example - Rare Disease Classification:
 - Assume $y=1$ if disease is present, $y=0$ otherwise
 - If our training error $J_{train}$ is 1% (99% correct diagnoses), but only 0.5% of patients have the disease, then a simple `print("y=0")` will be more effective since it has an "error" of 0.5% (99.5% correct diagnoses). *A simple print statement outperformed a learning algorithm!*
-- However, as stated before, if the dataset is skewed, then the accuracy may not be a reliable error metric.
-Instead we can use another error metric **pair**: Precision/Recall
+- However, as stated before, if the dataset is skewed, the accuracy may not be a reliable error metric.
+Instead, we can use another error metric **pair**: Precision/Recall

-To setup for precision/recall, we need to seperate the data and predictions into 4 categories:
+To setup for precision/recall, we need to separate the data and predictions into 4 categories:
 1. True Positive (Actual = 1, Predicted = 1)
 2. False Positive (Actual = 0, Predicted = 0)
 3. False Negative (Actual = 1, Predicted = 0)
 4. True Negative (Actual = 0, Predicted = 0)

-`(DEF)` **Precision**: Proportion of positive predictions that are actually correct; accuracy of positive predicitons
+`(DEF)` **Precision**: Proportion of positive predictions that are actually correct; accuracy of positive predictions
 - `(EQUATION)` $P = \frac{\textrm{True Positives}}{\textrm{Total Predicted Positive}}$
 - Example: Of all patients where we predicted $y=1$, what fraction actually have the rare disease?

-`(DEF)` **Recall**: Proportion of actual positive cases that are correctly identified by the model; how well the model finds relevant instances in a dataset
+`(DEF)` **Recall**: Proportion of actual positive cases that the model correctly identifies; how well the model finds relevant instances in a dataset
 - `(EQUATION)` $R = \frac{\textrm{True Positives}}{\textrm{Total Actual Positive}}$
 - Example: Of all patients that actually have the rare disease, what fraction did we correctly detect as having it?

 A learning algorithm with both low precision and low recall is not a useful algorithm.

-However, it sometimes may not be possible to get high precision and high recall -- there may be a trade-off.
-This depends on our **classifiaction threshold**.
+However, getting high precision and high recall may not be possible -- there may be a trade-off.
+This depends on our **classification threshold**.

-Suppose still the exmaple of rare diseases and $f(\vec{x})$ is the prediction:
+Suppose still the example of rare diseases and $f(\vec{x})$ is the prediction:
 - If the threshold was set at 0.9 (we want to predict $y=1$ if we are very confident)
   - ***Higher precision, lower recall***
-- If the threshold was set at 0.3 (we want to avoid missing too many cases of rare diseases, when in doubt predict $y=1$):
+- If the threshold was set at 0.3 (we want to avoid missing too many cases of rare diseases when in doubt, predict $y=1$):
    - ***Lower precision, higher recall***

 Thresholds are usually up to *you* and depend on the nature of an application.